yuxuama/cooperation_emergence/README.md

   - `"Empty"`: no trust values
   - `"Random"`: random trust values
   - `"Groups"`: create fully connected disjoint groups
-  - `"Reload"`: resume simulation from a previous one
 - Number of groups (optional): Number of groups when Init is `"Groups"`.
 Default take the biggest size of group possible according to other parameters such as Size and Cognitive capacity
-- Reload directory (optional): Directory where is the previous simulation
-- Reload seed (optional): Seed of the previous simulation if needed

 **Model parameters**
 - Community size: number of agent in the simulation